-As a nursing professional, you rarely ever have a dull day at “the office.”
+As a nurse, you rarely ever have a dull day at “the office.”
 But of all the tasks on your to-do list, the one that should be at the very top is ensuring the safety of your patients.
 In this article, we'll Here’s how you can do your part to make your workplace a safe space for everyone.

 What Is "Patient Safety?"

 As straightforward as it might seem, the concept of "patient safety" can mean different things to different practitioners and healthcare organizations.
 For this reason, we turned to the experts to see how they define it.

 The World Health Organization (WHO) offers a very simple, high-level definition: